dvynjli/con-benchmarks/cav17/benchmarks/README.rst

 Benchmarks used in CAV 17
 =========================

-Bechmarks coming fro the SVCOMP'17 and '16
+Bechmarks coming fro the SVCOMP'17 and '16 (in total 6 different families):

 - ``cond.c``
 - ``lazy_true.c``